 - Informing the campus community of potential exposures that take place on campus or through University of Arizona official business functions.
 These general exposure notices are in the interest of public health but protect the privacy of individuals by not including names of positive-test individuals.

-- Encouraging all students, staff and faculty to download the Covid Watch Arizona Exposure Notification App.
+- Encouraging all students, staff and faculty to download the free WeHealth Arizona app.

 No. Cold water with soap is just as effective at removing germs during hand washing.